Emergent Fracton Hydrodynamics of Ultracold Atoms in Partially Filled Landau Levels: Dynamics in the Lowest Landau Level

 Our goal is now to study this crossover at finite times by tuning the typical interaction length scale $\sigma$.
-To this end, we numerically compute the time evolution of the system in an infinite temperature state of the LLL using exact diagonalization.
-The initial state is thus given by the ensemble where all the states in the sector appear with the same probability.
-As the evolution of the full ensemble is computationally intractable for large systems, we sample product states from the respective Hilbert space sector with fixed particle density of $\nu = \tilde{\mathcal{N}}/N_y = 1/2$ and dipole moment $\tilde{\mathcal{P}}=0$ (modulo $N_y$), corresponding to the largest sector.
+We numerically compute the time evolution of the system in an infinite temperature state of the LLL using exact diagonalization.
+The initial state serves as a generic finite energy-density state in the LLL.
+While the short-time dynamics depends on the details of the initial state, the emergence of hydrodynamics relies only on the symmetries of the problem.
+Similar late-time dynamics to the one presented here, will therefore also arise when a single mode of the LLL is highly occupied~\cite{Fletcher2021Jun} or for other experimentally relevant initial states that are restricted to the LLL.
+In order to numerically compute the correlation functions of the high-temperature state, we sample product states from the respective Hilbert space sector with fixed particle density of $\nu = \tilde{\mathcal{N}}/N_y = 1/2$ and dipole moment $\tilde{\mathcal{P}}=0$ (modulo $N_y$), corresponding to the largest sector.
 This sector contains one of the two equivalent charge density wave states.
-In fact, in the thin-torus limit, $\sigma \to 0$, these charge density wave states correspond to the bosonic FQH ground states at $\nu = 1/2$~\cite{Bergholtz2005}.
+In fact, in the thin-torus limit, $\sigma\sim 0$, these charge density wave states correspond to the bosonic FQH ground states at $\nu = 1/2$~\cite{Bergholtz2005}.
 To set the matrix elements $V^\text{lat}_{k,p}$, we fix the ratio $\alpha=Q/N_y=2$ and vary the effective length scale $\sigma$ by tuning $t_y/t_x$.
-We then compute the autocorrelation function of the density $C^0(t)=\langle\Delta n_0(t) \Delta n_0(0)\rangle$, where $\Delta n_0= b^\dagger_0b_0- \langle b^\dagger_0b_0\rangle{}_{\rho_0}$ and $\langle...\rangle{}_{\rho_0}$ is the average over the sector of the density at the center of the lattice; see Fig.~\ref{fig:3}.
+We then compute the autocorrelation function of the density $C^0(t)=\langle\Delta n_0(t) \Delta n_0(0)\rangle$, where $\Delta n_0= b^\dagger_0b_0- \langle b^\dagger_0b_0\rangle{}_{\rho_0}$ and $\langle...\rangle{}_{\rho_0}$ is the average over the sector; see Fig.~\ref{fig:3}.
 The data is obtained for $N_y=22$; finite size effects are discussed in App.~\ref{app:scaling}.
-After some transient dynamics, the autocorrelation function approaches a powerlaw for late times in the thick torus limit of large $\sigma\gg 1$ with exponent consistent with $1/4$.
-Decreasing $\sigma$, the dynamics remains stuck on the accessible time scales indicating a prethermal Hilbert-space fragmentation regime~\cite{Sala2020}.
+After some state-dependent transient dynamics, the autocorrelation function approaches a powerlaw for late times in the thick torus limit of large $\sigma\gtrsim 1$ with exponent of $\sim 1/4$.
+As will be shown later, this result is consistent with the late-time behavior of a dipole-moment conserving system.
+Decreasing $\sigma$, the dynamics remains stuck on the accessible time scales indicating a prethermal-regime of strong Hilbert-space fragmentation~\cite{Sala2020}.